L0KH1/NeuralNetFromScratch/README.md

 ﻿# Neural Net From Scratch

-Yooooooooo!

-What's up lad!
-Young boy Luke tryna get an ML engineering job but doesn't know how best to prove his ML engineering skills - until now!

-Here I've gone ahead and coded up a fully connected Neural network in python to show that I understand how a neural network works.
+Here I've gone ahead and coded up a fully connected Neural network in python which allows you to choose the number of layers and nodes per layer.
 Enjoy!